 Frankly speaking, organizations desperately need IT to be capable of assuming such a leadership role in order to keep pace with an increasingly agile and data-focused marketplace.

 IT can serve as the vanguard for a data-centered culture

 IT is frequently absent from the larger conversation about the potential for analytics to bring positive changes to organizations.
 What’s at stake is more than just vanity or a sense of purpose.
 IT team leaders are uniquely qualified to help drive true business transformation throughout their organization.

-In other words, the entire organization needs IT to play a major role in developing a technology and data-focused strategy for future success.
+In other words, the entire organization needs IT to play a major role to develop a technology and data-focused strategy for future success.

 Research shows that without this singular vision, businesses can lag behind in their transformation-related priorities.
-A survey by Deloitte showed that while 76 percent of company leaders claim that they are improving upon their “analytical maturity,” 62 percent admit that they are still using spreadsheets and other antiquated toolsets.
+A survey by Deloitte showed that while 76% of company leaders claim that they are improving upon their “analytical maturity,” 62% admit that they are still using spreadsheets and other antiquated tools.
 Furthermore, two-thirds of companies completely ignore unstructured data within their analyses, hurting their chances of achieving business goals by 24%, according to the survey.